Adding Geometry

 Add Connectors

 1. Select one mesh that’s going to be a connector.
-Mesh should be directed towards Z axis;
+The mesh should be directed towards the Z axis;

-2. Select one or several curves and switch to Edit Mode;
+2. Select one or more curves and switch to Edit Mode;

-3. Select curves endpoints of one or several splines;
+3. Select the curve endpoints of one or more splines;

-4. Run the function and adjust points or connectors position, scale of the connectors in the modal;
+4. Run the function and adjust points or connectors positions, and the scale of the connectors in the modal;

 Additionally:

-• Multiple connectors data is linked so editing one will modify every one of them;
+• Connector data is linked, so editing one connector will modify all of them;

 Add Connectors keys:

-• Offset Point (S): offsets curve point to/from connectors;
+• Offset Point (S): offsets curve points to/from the connectors;

-• Offset Connector (D): offsets connectors to/from the points;
+• Offset Connector (D): offsets the connectors to/from the points;

 • Scale Connector (T): scales connectors;

-• Flip Direction (A): flips orientation of connectors;
+• Flip Direction (A): flips the orientation of the connectors;

 • Hook Point to Connector (H): adds a Hook Modifier to the curve and uses connectors as hooks;

-• Remove the Original Mesh (R): removes the originally selected objects (if they were made as temporaries for example);
+• Remove the Original Mesh (R): removes the originally selected objects (useful if they were temporary objects, for example);

 Add or Edit Segments